Dev-Attaway/MVC-tech-blog/README.md

 - Leave comments on created blogs
 - Update past blogs
 - Delete past blogs
-- View portal to all blogs created by other users other site
+- View portal to all blogs created by other users

 ### Functionality

 - WHEN a user visits the site for the first time
-- THEN the homepage presents itself, including existing blogs if any have been bloged, navigation links for the homepage and the dashboard, and the option to log in
+- THEN the homepage presents itself, including existing blogs if any have been created, navigation links for the homepage and the dashboard, and the option to log in
 - WHEN a user clicks on the homepage option
 - THEN they are taken to the homepage
 - WHEN a user clicks on any other links in the navigation